sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 If you have a LilyGo TTGo VGA32, please check the [lilygo-ttgo-vga32 branch](https://github.com/dcrespo3d/ZX-ESPectrum-Wiimote/tree/lilygo-ttgo-vga32).

+This is a fork of the [ZX-ESPectrum](https://github.com/rampa069/ZX-ESPectrum) project, based on it, but with some enhancements.

 ## Features

 - Spectrum 16/48 architecture emulation without PSRAM.